-Action step: Make a list of any past events, situations, relationships, or mistakes that you feel bad about.
+Action step: Make a list of any past events, situations, relationships, or mistakes that you feel bad about or that cause you stress.
 Write them all down along with the negative feelings attached to them.
 When you are done, read each item and then ask yourself: “What do I need to do to get closure here?”
 If you need to apologize to someone, go do it.
 Most of the time all you need for closure is to let it go.

 Once you’ve answered that question for each item, tear the list up and throw it, and those negative feelings, away.
 It’s trash and that’s where you should put it.
 The next time you are tempted to revisit those feelings or events, tell yourself “no emotional dumpster diving.”

 Accept the fact that some things can always be changed

 One thing that you can always change is your perception of, and reaction to, everything that happens in your life.
 It’s your life, you own it and that means that you have the power and the freedom to decide the meaning and value of every experience.